ROCm/rocBLAS/docs/how-to/Programmers_Guide.rst

     N,N,320,588,1,4096,1,0,320,6144,320,f32_r,f32_r,f32_r,3788
     N,N,512,3096,1,512,1,0,512,512,512,f16_r,f16_r,f32_r,4546

 Where the far right values (``solution_index``) are the indices of the best performing kernels for those GEMMs in the rocBLAS kernel library.
-These indices can be directly used in future GEMM calls.
+These indices can be directly used in future GEMM calls, but please note that these indices cannot be reused across library releases or across different device architectures.

 See `example_user_driven_tuning.cpp <https://github.com/ROCm/rocBLAS/blob/develop/clients/samples/example_user_driven_tuning.cpp>`_ for sample code of directly using kernels via their indices.